crowleydi/ansible_mongodb_repl/README.md

 When copying ssh keys to the nodes, you will be prompted to enter a password for each node.
 The default password is **root**.

-To run the playbook and create the replica set, use:
+To run the playbook and create the replica set, run the following command.
+Please note that occasionally the Docker containers have shown to run into issues when installing or restarting MongoDB.
+We found that we simply only need to re-run the Ansible playbook when this occurs and the issue goes away.

 ```
 ./run_playbook.sh